-- Actual employee related provisions were \$106k higher than the budget due to less than expected reduction in employees' recreation leave; - Actual other provisions were \$87k lower than the budget because there is no make good provision required under . the new lease agreement entered into in May 2017.
+- Actual payables were \$57k higher than the budget mainly due to the increase in rental costs accruals for office accommodation; and - Actual other provisions were \$88k lower than the budget because there is no make good provision required under the new lease agreement entered into in May 2017.
 As a result the existing provision was reversed.